An “AI Model Component” Note for Open Source Licenses

 It naturally complements the requirements of the three European regulations analyzed in our article on the CRA/AI Act/NPLD articulation:

 - The AI Act (Art.
 53.1) requires providers of GPAI models to make available “sufficiently detailed technical documentation” and information about training data.
-The “Model Corresponding Information” goes beyond this requirement;
+The “Model Corresponding Information” goes beyond this requirement.
+Article 53(2) exempts open-source GPAI models from points (a) and (b) precisely where the weights, the architecture and the usage information are made publicly available: the Model Corresponding Information documents exactly what this exemption presupposes;

 - The CRA requires SBOMs and traceability.
 The exception complements the software SBOM with an inventory of model components;